Boostcom/docs.loyalty.boostcom.no/source/includes/api_v2.md

-# Api V2 reference (experimental)
+# Api V2 reference

-You can use Api V2 fully, only when your schema is ready to support it (*coming soon*).
+You can use Api V2 fully, only when your schema is ready to support it.

-Please don't use it before contacting with us.
+All new customers should have schema v2.

 ## Get loyalty club's schema